WellTheBell/ssz/README.md

 # ssz
-This is to help lower the line counts in scripts,
+This is to help lower the line counts in my ui i was asked to make
-I do not own any scripts in this repo and I take no credit for them.